-We hope you enjoy the following guest post from Chris Brantner, the cord cutting expert behind CutCableToday.com.
+We hope you enjoy the following guest post from Chris Brantner, regarding affordable standalone internet, the cord cutting expert behind CutCableToday.com.

 At least a few times a week, I get an email or two asking about internet service.
-It’s happened so often, in fact, that I added an ISP search engine to my site to help people find internet service deals in their area.
+It’s happened so often, in fact, that I added an ISP search engine to my site to help people find affordable standalone internet in their area.
 The main question?

 “How do I save on internet service when I break the bundle?”